pymc-devs/pytensor/doc/extending/unittest.rst

 .. warning::
    This document is very outdated.

-Pytensor relies heavily on unit testing.
+PyTensor relies heavily on unit testing.
 Its importance cannot be stressed enough!

 Unit Testing revolves around the following principles: